stimm-ai/stimm/docs/developer/architecture-overview.md

 # Architecture Overview

 Stimm follows a modular monolith architecture, containerized with Docker Compose.
-This page provides a high‑level overview of the system components and their interactions.
+This page provides a high-level overview of the system components and their interactions.

 ## System Diagram